-Transformer oil (Or Dielectric oil) is electrically insulating oil that has the tendency of remaining stable even at elevated temperatures.
-They are used in a variety of heavy-duty electric machinery including oil-filled transformers, some type of high voltage capacitors, fluorescent lamps ballasts.
+Transformer oil (Or Dielectric oil) is electrically insulating oil that tends to remain stable even at elevated temperatures.
+They use in a range of heavy-duty electric machinery consisting of oil-filled transformers, some type of high voltage capacitors, fluorescent lamps ballasts.

 Dielectric oils also find their application in high voltage switches and circuit breakers.

 DANA transformer oil complies with important standards like IS 335:1993, IEC 296 Class I & II, IEC 60296, BS148 Grade I & II and also provide excellent insulating properties thanks to a well-optimized composition.